meerachotai/benchmark_imprinting/README.md

--M maternal expression cutoff for calling imprinting (default: 0.8) -P paternal expression cutoff for calling imprinting -g gene key with syntelogs between strainA and strainB -a counts file rowname that is UNIQUE to strainA
+-M maternal expression cutoff for calling imprinting (default: 0.8) -P paternal expression cutoff for calling imprinting -g gene key with syntelogs between strainA and strainB -a attribute substring that is UNIQUE to strainA
--b counts file rowname that is UNIQUE to strainB
+-b attribute substring that is UNIQUE to strainB
 -O outprefix for imprinting files
 ```